juliuspr/on-hornplaying/content/reading/practical-horn-playing/mental-models/sound-production/respiration-breathing/_index.md

 ### Learning Activity: Vanishing time inbreath
 Vanishing time breathing exercise: shorter and shorter organized in-breaths.
 Quarter, eight not, triplet, sixteenth etc.

+## Practice air flow

+- Blow through mouthpiece
+- Inverse mouthpiece blowing pattern
+- Blow the phrase through the instrument
+- Breathing in with the hand

+## Long breath vs short breath

+## Blowing through vs blowing into the instrument
+> Most students do not BLOW THRU the horn.
+They blow INTO the horn.
+There sounds are stuffy and nasally.  https://www.gregwingtrumpet.com/uploads/2/1/4/0/21407028/understanding_trumpet_fundamentals.pdf

+Farkas has a similar sentence